Andrea Nolan: Recognition

 Nolan has received awards including the Pfizer Academic Award for Animal Health Research, the British Small Animal Veterinary Association's Amoroso Award and, with collaborators, the Universities Federation for Animal Welfare Companion Animal Award for contributions to animal welfare.

 She is a Fellow of the Royal Society of Edinburgh and of the Royal Agricultural Societies, and an honorary life member of the Association for Veterinary Teachers & Research Workers.

-In 2014 Nolan was awarded an honorary OBE for her contributions to science.
+In 2014 Nolan was awarded an honorary OBE for her contributions to science and in 2024 was awarded an honorary CBE for services to higher education.